jeffreyadams/atlasofliegroups-docs/help_git.rst

 Many commands of git have help options::

     git # This gives short git help.  git --help # This gives longer git help. git tag --help # This gives help on tagging.
+    git pull origin # This downloads objects from the origin repository (stored on GitHub )and integrates witn another repository or local branch. git pull origin master # This downloads the latest version from the master branch where the software is.

 Some commands have dry-run versions::

     git pull origin --dry-run

 says what the command will do, but doesn't do anything.